-1. Enable/Disable All
+Enable/Disable All

-The Enable/Disable All $\ensuremath{\wp}$ button is used to show or hide all layers simultaneously.
+The Enable/Disable All 🞧 button lets you show or hide layers.

 When you deselect a layer in the Timeline view, the corresponding column is hidden in the Xsheet view.
 When a column is hidden in the Xsheet view, the corresponding layer is disabled in the Timeline view.